 I use a Japanese name despite being Taiwanese.
 When I introduce myself as Kisaragi in college, sometimes people mistaken me as being Japanese.
 I think I need to at least attempt to clarify this.

 Why foreign names are fine

 Why I don't use my given name

-My given name is also, with no disrespect to my parents, it was named with little thought, and it's based on a questionable outlook.
+My given name is also, with no disrespect to my parents, given with a questionable outlook of my life.
 I'll attempt to explain it here without actually revealing it:

 Why “Kisaragi Hiu”

 At first I just wanted a two-character name that I could use as an online handle, and I settled on 飛羽 in 2013, which I translated to Flying Feather at the time.
 This is where my Twitter handle (@flyin1501) comes from.

-I saw the word 如月 the next year, which I thought sounded nice, so I added it to my handle.
+Later I saw the word 如月 and thought sounded nice, so I added it to my handle.
 For a lack of a better idea, I used Moonlight Feather as the English version of it.
 Meanwhile I continued to use a male English name given to me back in kindergarten, even though I hated it, because I fully understood that Feather is not exactly an acceptable name.

 I later learned that 如月 is an old East Asian name for February.